Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 spine.position.x = 0;
 spine.position.y = 0;
 spine.rotation = 0;
-spine.radius = 400;
+//this will be needed to calculate the pivot value spine.radius = 400;

-//pivot will be needed to detect the collision with the planet spine.pivot.y = spine.radius + window.innerHeight / 2 + Math.random() * 400;
+//pivot will be needed to detect the collision with the planet
+//this is a distance from the center of the planet spine.pivot.y = spine.radius + window.innerHeight / 2 + Math.random() * 400;

 //render sprite and add it to the camera container